-The biggest hurdle in the growth of a subcontractor’s business is the very skill that gets her the business – her expertise in one set of services.
-Generally, subcontractors are called in for a very specific set of duties to be performed.
-As soon as they are done, they move on to the next project and the proprietor starts focusing on collecting the payments.
-Before you know, it becomes a process of rinse and repeat and you are branded as a specific type of subcontractor.
+The biggest hurdle in the growth of a subcontractor’s business is the skill and expertise in one set of services.
+Usually, general contractors hire subcontractors for a specific set of services that are required to execute the project.
+As soon as subcontractors finish their tasks, they move on to the next project, and the proprietor starts focusing on collecting the payments.
+This repetitive process helps these subcontractors create a recognized position in their particular field.

-The subcontractors who have grown from offering one service to a set of services are those who have adapted to growth.
-Becoming a part of the BIM team makes you responsible for providing certain data, feedback and deliverables on the basis of the model.
-This is where you get to see – how will your work get utilized in the larger scheme of things.
-A subcontractor who wants to grow will be able to sense how to mould her services in order to aid the project’s development speed.
-This will make her a partner in the project, instead of being painted as a replaceable vendor who provides only what she is asked to deliver.
+The services offered by these subcontractors from just one to several escalates their growth.
+Becoming a part of the BIM team makes you responsible for providing specific data, feedback, and deliverables based on the model.
+This stage is where one gets to see – how will their work get utilized in the larger scheme of things.
+A subcontractor who wants to grow will be able to sense how to mold their services to aid the project’s development speed.
+This quality will make them a partner in the project, and not just an individual who offers specific services ordered by the general contractors.

 3. BIM Empowers You to Raise Red Flags in Time.

 As soon as you are a partner in the process, you can start looking at how the on-site project flow.
 BIM helps you visualize this with all the information in one place – Common Data Environment.
-You can analyse the design and structure that will impact your work.
-This helps you plan for the resources you will need or the specialized suppliers you will have to partner with.
+You can analyze the design and structure that will impact your work.
+It will help in planning for the resources you will need or to partner with specialized suppliers.
 But more than that – it allows you to evaluate the work of other teams, which may impact your output quality.

-Many subcontractors complain that they were pushed out of the project for someone else’s mistake, which flowed into their work.
+Many subcontractors complain about being eliminated from the project for someone else’s mistake, which flowed into their work.
 They seldom have a moat to protect their interests because they are often considered vendors in a large project.
 With BIM for subcontractors, you will be able to assess the work that serves as a platform for your work.
-If you see any red-flags, you can point them out before anyone sets foot on the site.
+If you see any red flags, you can point them out before anyone sets foot on the site.

-This helps you save resources, reduces change orders and adds significance to your role in the development team.
+It helps you save resources, reduces change orders, and adds significance to your role in the development team.

 4. BIM Helps You Optimize Your Resource Allocation to the Project.

-As soon as you are done with pointing out the red flags and getting them fixed, the only issue you will be worried about are the change orders.
-SPVs, lenders, owners and even general contractors have turnkey contracts protecting their interests, if something goes off.
-As a smaller subcontractor, you may not have the exact terms in the contract.
+After pointing out the red flags and getting them fixed, the only issue you will be worried about is the change orders.
+SPVs, lenders, owners, and even general contractors have turnkey contracts protecting their interests if something goes off.
+As a smaller subcontractor, you may not have the exact term in the contract.

-The problem with change orders is that they are communicated slowly.
-No one wants to accept who was responsible for the issue.
+The issue with change orders is their slow communication, and no one wants to accept who was responsible for it.
 The root-cause analysis takes time.
 Then, everyone submits a revised schedule on which the general contractor goes back and forth.
-And before you know – you have already lost a few, valuable labour hours or other resources. subcontractors are often working on thinner margins and any major blow to the change order can cause a trickle down effect that eats up their margins.
+And before you know – you have already lost valuable resources & labor hours.
+Subcontractors are often working on thinner margins, and any blow to the change orders can cause a trickle-down effect that eats up their margins.

-BIM for subcontractors protects you from such issues.
-Since the data is flowing between teams, as soon as there is an issue, everyone in the team will get to know about it.
-Not just this, attributing the issue to the due party is also easier with BIM.
-But more than that – BIM gives you the update in time, to help you organize your resources to meet the schedule.
-Whether that is temporary engagement with other work, or withdrawal from other projects – you will get enough time to decide.
+As a subcontractor, using BIM will protect you from such issues.
+BIM provides a platform to share common data between the team.
+Whenever you are having problems, the team will get to know about it.
+Not just this, attributing the issue to the due party is also unworried with BIM.
+But more than that – BIM gives you updates on time and helps you organize your resources to meet the schedule.
+Whether that is temporary engagement with other work or withdrawal from other projects – you will get enough time to decide.